wrightkhlebisol/of-task/README.md

    - **WeeklyFareCalculator**: Calculates weekly fares with caps.
    - **ZoneAnalysisService**: Analyzes zones for fare calculations.
    - **JourneyGroupingService**: Groups journeys based on rules for fare calculations.
-   - **FareRateService**: Manages fare rates and rules.
-   - **FareCapService**: Manages fare caps for daily and weekly fares.
-   - **FareRuleService**: Manages fare rules and their application.
+   - **FareRuleRepository**: Manages fare rules and their application.
-   - **FareCalculationEngine**: Coordinates fare calculations across different services.
-   - **FareCalculationEngine**: The main entry point for fare calculations, coordinating between the domain and service layers.
-   - **Journey**: Represents a passenger's journey, including zones and fare applied.
 3. **Application Layer**: Orchestration and factory layer, providing a simple interface for fare calculations and journey management.
    - **FareCalculationEngine**: The main entry point for fare calculations, coordinating between the domain and service layers.
    - **JourneyFactory**: Creates journeys from raw data, ensuring valid inputs.
-   - **FareCalculationController**: Provides an API for fare calculations, handling requests and responses.

 ## Testing
 The project includes unit tests for individual components collocated in the same directory as the implementation, to ease access and improve maintainability, it also contains integration tests for the fare calculation engine.